-So when Kathy Fish in her blurb for the collection wrote that it ‘could well serve as a flash fiction primer’, I wondered if I’d made a mistake in insisting that we take the teaching material out.
-Maybe in a few years, we can drag that back out and see if it still rings true.
+That having been said, when Kathy Fish in her blurb for the collection wrote that it ‘could well serve as a flash fiction primer’, I wondered if I’d made a mistake in insisting that we take the teaching material out.
+Maybe in a few years, we can dig that up and see if it still rings true.
 What remains, though, are 48 stories I love—each for various reasons.

 And I guess that’s the point.
 Ultimately, I’ve chosen these stories because each demonstrates a particular way flash fiction can be used to tell a story, possibly to help writers who are new to the form understand the generous flexibility of it.
 I hope this is evident without the pedagogy.

-The collection contains 48 stories you love – which ones are closest to your heart, would you say?
+Which of these stories are closest to your heart, would you say?
 Are there common threads there, or do they represent particular pre-occupations in your writing?

-It’s very difficult to say which of the stories are closest to my heart.
-Very few of them are about me.
-“Beyond the Fences”, which translates a horrible experience from my youth into fiction, makes me angry to relive but not really emotional; while “The Ground Above My Feet”—despite the fact that it is completely unrelated to my life or my reality—chokes me up every time I read it.
-“My Boy Winston” and “What Strangers Do” are both deeply personal stories and tragic in their own way.
+It’s difficult to say which of the stories are closest to my heart.
+Only a few of them are about me, even if they seem deeply personal.
+“Beyond the Fences”, which translates a horrible experience from my youth into fiction, is infuriating to relive.
+“The Ground Above My Feet”—despite the fact that it is completely unrelated to my life or my reality—chokes me up every time I read it.
+“My Boy Winston” and “What Strangers Do” are both personal stories and tragic in their own way.

 Tell us the story behind one of the flash fictions in this collection.

 More than half of these stories were triggered by a chance observation.
-“This Baring Daylight” happened as I was walking around a lake and saw a child jump on his father’s shadow.
-“Fred’s Massive Sorrow” was born when I saw a very large tree growing on the roof terrace of a building in the middle of Vienna, “The Guy I Used to Date” after I spent a few minutes trying to figure out if I was really sitting opposite the guy I used to date on a train.
-It was freaky.
-The story behind the story I want to tell you though is about “Santa Caterina”.
+“This Baring Daylight” happened when I saw a child jump on his father’s shadow, “Fred’s Massive Sorrow” when I saw a very large tree growing on the roof terrace of a building in the middle of Vienna, “The Guy I Used to Date” after I spent a few minutes trying to figure out if I was really sitting opposite the guy I used to date on a train.
+That was freaky.
+My favourite story behind the story, though, is about “Santa Caterina”.

-I travel a lot.
-And I just happened to be in Siena during the Feast of St. Catherine of Siena where I just happened to find myself following a parade of young men in tights, beating drums and shout-singing.
+I just happened to be in Siena during the Feast of St. Catherine of Siena where I just happened to find myself following a parade of young men in tights, beating drums and shout-singing so clumsy and raw.
 The rest is deliberate.
-I followed them into a church where they gathered round the relics of St. Caterina, quieted and began singing the most beautiful song to this saint.
+I followed them into a church where they gathered round the relics of St. Caterina, quieted and began singing the most beautiful song to this saint (famous for having an eating disorder I discovered later in my research for the story).
 I don’t think I’ve ever heard anything as beautiful.
-I still get chocked up thinking about it.
-This experience milled around in my head for about a year before it found its story.
+I still get choked up thinking about it.
+This experience milled around in my head for a year before it found its story.

 That was around the time the editors of the anthology STRIPPED: A Collection of Anonymous Flash were looking for stories that would challenge the way readers read gender.
-I found the concept of the anthology fascinating and was confident that I could write a story from a woman’s point of view.
-In the end, I’m thrilled to say I fooled all of the test readers—even a computer software designed to indicate the gender of the author.
+There are no bylines in the collection, leaving the reader to guess the genders of the authors (a jaw-dropping cast of flash fiction writers).
+I found the concept of the anthology fascinating.
+In the end, I’m thrilled to say I fooled all the test readers and even a software designed to indicate the gender of the author.
 Is it possible to leave your gender at the door when you write a story?
 I think so.

 Thank you for this question.
-I’m a mixed bag of both.
-Some stories come fast and furious while others—most others actually—are arduous exercises in editing, regrouping, trashing, quilting, forgetting, rediscovering, etc. I see a lot of stories in my job as editor.
+I’m a jumble of both.
+A few stories in Other Household Toxins came fast and furious while others—most others actually—were arduous exercises in prewriting, editing, regrouping, trashing, quilting, forgetting, rediscovering, etc. In my role as managing editor for SmokeLong Quarterly I see thousands of stories every year.
 Most of them feel like they needed more time to bloom.
 We’ve all had that experience of finding the perfect phrase or a more precise word five seconds—or five days—after having submitted it to our dream journal.
 We would all be better off if we let our stories germinate longer.

 Christopher Allen is the author of the flash fiction collection Other Household Toxins (Matter Press) and Conversations with S. Teri O’Type (a Satire).
 His short fiction has appeared in Indiana Review, [PANK].
 Jellyfish Review, SmokeLong Quarterly: the Best of the First Ten Years 2003-2013, and STRIPPED: A Collection of Anonymous Flash among other fine journals and anthologies.
 Allen is a multiple nominee for the Pushcart Prize anthology, Best of the Net, storySouth‘s Million Writers Award, and The Best Small Fictions.
 In 2017 he was both a semifinalist and a finalist (as translator) for The Best Small Fictions.
 Since 2014 Allen has been the managing editor of the online flash fiction journal SmokeLong Quarterly and since 2017 a consulting editor for The Best Small Fictions.
 Originally from Tennessee, he lives somewhere in Europe.